timothycollinsdev/Node-Rest-API/README.md

 # Node-Rest-API
-Project created to create Rest API
+Project intended to create Rest API and work on creating backend for Frontend Apps